 Do You Need to Replace the Breville Barista Pro Water Filter?

-It is necessary to replace the Breville Barista Pro water filter regularly, especially if you have hard water.
+It is necessary to replace the Breville Barista Pro water filter regularly.
 Breville recommends replacing the water filter after three months.
+If you want to find out more about replacing the Breville water filter, check out our post dedicated to Breville water filters.

 Can You Use Breville Barista Pro Without a Filter?

-If you are wondering whether you can use Breville Barista Pro without a filter, the short answer is no. The Breville Barista Pro has a new generation of water filter called the Claroswiss Water Filter.
+You can use Breville Barista Pro without a filter with properly filtered water.
+Otherwise, you shouldn’t skip the water filter.
+The Breville Barista Pro has a new generation of filter called the Claroswiss Water Filter.
 It not only eliminates chlorine and pollutants (using Activated Coconut Carbon) but also reduces water hardness (using Ion-Exchange Resins).
-It prevents limescale from forming inside of the machine, which otherwise would have to be descaled more often.
+It prevents limescale from forming inside the machine, which otherwise would have to be descaled more often.
+If you want to learn more about Breville water filters, check out our dedicated post.
+Among others, you can find there tips on which water quality is not suitable for Breville Barista coffee machines, which filters to buy, and budget-friendly alternatives.

 What Are The Ingredients in a Descaling Solution?